 Payroll assistants will either work for an organisation in their accounts department or for a payroll bureau that provides payroll services for other organisations.
 They will check employees hours, calculate pay including overtime, commission (if applicable), expenses and pay increases and generally ensure that employers get paid the right amount on the right day.

-Good maths skills are important, and some employers may also expect you to have GCSEs at grades 9 to 4 (A* to C), or equivalent.
+You could apply directly for job vacancies.
+Some employers will expect you to have GCSEs at grades 9 to 4 (A* to C), or equivalent, including maths.

-Experience in payroll isn’t always essential, but a background in bookkeeping and accounts could help improve your job prospects.
+While experience in payroll isn't always essential, a background in bookkeeping and accounts could help improve your job prospects.

 Career Path and Progression